 Development team: Works on the deliverables that need to be completed for each sprint.
 Developers are the core of the Scrum team, since they’re responsible for completing product backlog items that translate into new product features.

-A product owner connects the Scrum team to stakeholders and advocates for the needs of end users, so everyone understands what a product is trying to achieve and why.
-Product owners often end up wearing many different hats, but their role is defined by these five key responsibilities.
+An Agile product owner connects the Scrum team to stakeholders and advocates for the needs of end users, so everyone understands what a product is trying to achieve and why.
+Scrum product owners often end up wearing many different hats, but their role is defined by these key responsibilities.

-The product owner then translates those goals into specific product features and backlog items for the Scrum team to work on.
-That way, the rest of the Scrum team can zero in on the specific details of each backlog item, while the product owner helps ensure each backlog item addresses specific company goals and user needs.
+The product owner then translates those goals into specific product features and backlog items for the Scrum team to complete.
+That way, the Scrum team can zero in on the specific details of each backlog item while the product owner ensures each item addresses specific company goals and user needs.

-To continue with the calendar app example, this could mean defining a product feature that tracks the preferred working hours of different team members.
-Then, the product owner would work with the Scrum team to break that feature up into smaller actionable tasks for the product backlog—like a task to develop front-end design, one to create an interface for users to input their preferred hours, and so on.
+To continue with the calendar app example, let’s say you’re designing a product feature that tracks the preferred working hours of different team members.
+The product owner would work with the Scrum team to break that feature up into smaller actionable tasks for the product backlog—like a task to develop front-end design, one to create an interface for users to input their preferred hours, and so on.

 The product owner also creates user stories to help team members understand the context for each product feature.
 In Agile project management, a user story is a non-technical explanation of a product feature written from the user’s perspective.
 User stories define the end goals of a product feature—so the development team knows what they’re building, why they’re building it, and what value it creates.

 User stories are often expressed as a single sentence, structured as follows: